IoMargaris/Socket-Programming-Basics/README.md

 # Client/Server
 A simple C++ implementation of a Client and Server using sockets.
-The Client can send a message to the Server and the Server can send a message back.
-Essentially, a really simple chat.
+The Client can send a message to the Server and the Server logs the message to a SQLite database and then sends a confirmation response back to the Client.
 <br>

 ### Compile the server.cpp & client.cpp files